chilla93/CAP/README.md

   - defined by file size, or resolution size. (will be defined by the resolution of the content at first)
 - define start time offset
 - define duration

+# Good to remember

+- in order to have correct filesystem permissions to run the file directly, run `chmod +x bin/cap` or `chmod u+x bin/cap`, if you would like it to be user specific